Before we get to the details, here is some general information:

 Please be aware that game progress does not work the same way for host and client in a co-op session.
 This article will give you all the details.

-You will need an internet connection as well as an active console membership (Xbox Live Gold or PS Plus) to play in co-op mode.
+You will need an internet connection to play in co-op mode.
+To play on console you will require an active console membership (Xbox Live Gold or PS Plus) as well.

 Additionally, please make sure that co-op mode is enabled in your game's settings.